 Starts the manual reinitialization of the SCEP parameters.
 As with the standard SCEP initialization, the necessary RA and CA certificates are retrieved from the CA and stored within the file system in the LANCOM Wireless such that they are not yet ready for use in VPN operations.
-If the available system certificate fits to the retrieved CA certificate, then the system certificate, CA certificate and the device's private key can be used for VPN operations.
-If the existing system certificates do not fit to the retrieved CA certificate, then the next step is for the SCEP server to submit a new certificate request.
+If the available system certificate fits to the retrieved CA certificate, then the system certificates do not fit to the retrieved CA certificate, then the next step is for the SCEP server to submit a new certificate request.
+Only once a new system certificate that fits to the retrieved CA certificate and the device's private key can be used for VPN operations.
+If system certificate request.
 Only once a new system certificate that fits to the retrieved CA certificate has been issued and retrieved can the system certificate, CA certificate and the device's private key can be used for VPN operations.